nohren/react-digital-rain/README.md

  background-attachment: fixed;
 ```

-This results in a blurry image as its stretched to fit most screens.
+This results in stretching for most screens and a blurry experience.

 **Solution:**